Trans-Neptunian objects found in the first four years of the Dark Energy Survey: Catalog of TNOs

 In Table \ref{tb:catalog}, we present the 316 objects that pass the \texttt{STS} test shown in Figure \ref{im:sts}.
 Additionally, distinct objects found in other searches of \des\ data and reported to the MPC are listed in Table \ref{tb:umich} \citep{Khain2019}.
 The other searches include data from the deeper, high-cadence supernova fields, and also discovered objects at distances $<30$~AU, which would be missed by the Y4 search.
 Since the other searches are not as homogeneous across the \des\ footprint as the Y4 search, the statistical summaries presented here include only objects detected in the Y4 search.

 The histogram of the astrometric $\chi^2$ per degree of freedom of best-fit orbits is presented in Figure~\ref{im:chi2dist}.
 This histogram suggests that our positional accuracies are estimated to good precision, since the peak is close to $\chi^2/\nu=1$.
 More precisely, the mean $\langle\chi^2/\nu\rangle=1.13$ suggests that our errors are slightly underestimated.
-An 11\% increase in the astrometric covariance matrices, corresponding to a $5\%$ increase in errors on positions and orbital elements, leads to good agreement between the fitted $\chi^2$ and a true $\chi^2$ distribution.
-This potential 5\% underestimate of orbital errors should be considered a maximum value, since some of the inflated $\chi^2$ values could instead arise from binary TNOs.
+A similar conclusion can be drawn from comparing to the $\chi^2/\nu$ distribution of the implanted fake detections, for which we know the observational errors exactly, and which yield a slightly lower distribution.
+An 11\% increase in the astrometric covariance matrices, corresponding to a $5\%$ increase in errors on positions and orbital elements in real detections, leads to good agreement between the fitted $\chi^2$ and a true $\chi^2$ distribution.
+This potential 5\% underestimate of orbital errors should be considered a maximum value, since some of the inflated $\chi^2$ values could instead arise from small photocenter motions in binary TNOs.
+A significant fraction of cold classical TNOs ($i \lesssim 5 \degr$) are expected to be binaries \citep{Stephens2006}, and we would not want to cut these from our sample.
+The only one of our detected TNOs in W. Grundy's list of known binaries\footnote{\url{http://www2.lowell.edu/~grundy/tnbs/status.html}, accessed Jan.
+8, 2020.} is Eris, a large-mass-ratio binary for which photocenter motion should be small, so we cannot yet verify any cases of binary-inflated $\chi^2$.
+We note that $\langle \chi^2/\nu \rangle$ for the cold classicals is higher than average at $1.31,$ but we have not yet investigated whether this is attributable to binaries.

+Figure \ref{im:ossos} compares the quality of the orbits obtained here to the ones from OSSOS \citep{Bannister2018}, where we see that the mean error of the \des\ detections' semi-major axis is lower than those of OSSOS, without the need for targeted followup.
+The median \des\ error on $a$ of a classical KBO is $\approx1.5$ lower than in OSSOS, and will decrease with inclusion of the final 2 years' survey data.